seismiq-ai/mlops-community-demo/README.md

 # Data pipelines in production

-A workshop about taking pipelines from development to prod:

-* Initial work using AWS Lambda, S3, and EventBridge with Postgres (Neon)
+A modular and customizable data pipeline using AWS Lambda, S3, SQS, and Step Functions with Postgres (Neon)
-* Checklist for production: testing, deployment, data management policies, security, and monitoring
-* When + how to scale up: compute, storage, orchestration, and/or database

 ## Prereqs

-We'll be using a Python project (poetry) with the [US SEC's EDGAR API](https://www.sec.gov/search-filings/edgar-application-programming-interfaces).
+We'll be using a Python project (Poetry) with the [US SEC's EDGAR API](https://www.sec.gov/search-filings/edgar-application-programming-interfaces).
 No API is required, merely a user-agent header.

-For local deveopment, we'll be using Docker and pytest.

-For deployment, we'll be using Pulumi (Python) to ship to AWS.
+For deployment, we'll be using Pulumi (Python) to ship to AWS and Neon for a free hosted Postgres instance.

 ## Pipeline: Daily SEC filings ingest

-1. `company-ingest`:` Triggered daily at 2am.
-Fetch the latest available company submissions (JSON) for a short list of public tech companies: Meta, Apple, Amazon, Microsoft.
+1. `company-ingest`:` Given a list of CIK values (companies).
+Fetch the latest available company submissions (JSON) for a short list of public tech companies.
 Save them to S3.

 1. `company-proc`: Next in Step Functions.
 Take JSON from S3 and update the company_facts and company_filings tables in Postgres.
 Company filings include Q-10 and K-8.

 1. `filings-ingest`: Nex in Step Functions.
 Get new filings docnames from Postgres.
-Fetch the new filings via the SEC EDGAR API as JSON and store them to S3 as csv's.
+Fetch the new filings via the SEC EDGAR API as JSON and store them to S3 as txt.
+Add sentiment analysis tasks to the queue.

 1. `embeddings`: Next in Step Functions, in parallel with Sentiment analysis.
-Generate embeddings for each new document using OpenAI's API and store results to Postgres (pg_vector extension).
-Use concurrent API requests to minimize Lambda lifetime.
+Generate embeddings for each new document (chunked if needed) using OpenAI's API and store results to Postgres (pg_vector extension).
+Use concurrent API requests and batch PG inserts to minimize Lambda lifetime.

 1. `sentiment`: AWS Lambda invoked by an SQS queue.
-Computes sentiment scores from document text and stores results in the company_filings table Postgres.
+Computes (mock) sentiment scores from document text and stores results in the company_filings table Postgres.

 1. `filings-queue`: Next in Step Functions, in parallel with Embeddings generation.
 Monitors the SQS queue progress of "sentiment" Lambdas computing sentiment scores.
 Uses a callback pattern: monitors an SQS queue for progress and returns results when done.